Stock market today: Wall Street advances to set new records, as S&P 500 briefly exceeds 5,000 - ExBulletin

 “It wasn't that long ago that everyone on TV was telling us about a bear market and a recession almost certain,” said Ryan Detrick, chief market strategist at Carson Group.

-The U.S. economy has outperformed recession expectations, and the latest show of strength came from a report showing that fewer workers filed for unemployment benefits last week than expected.
-That figure remains low by historical standards, although layoffs at Google's parent company, Macys and other major companies have gained attention recently.
+The U.S. economy has outperformed recession expectations, and the latest show of strength came from a report showing a decline in the number of workers. applied for unemployment benefits last week than expected.
+This figure remains low compared to history, even if layoffs at Google head quarter, Macys and other major companies have recently gained attention.

-In previous months, such a report could have hurt the stock market due to concerns that it would mean a longer wait for interest rate cuts from the Federal Reserve.
+In previous months, such a report could have hurt the stock market due to concerns that it would lead to a longer wait for Federal Reserve interest rate cuts.
 But investors have come to believe that good economic news is good for stocks because it will generate profits for companies.

 The latest round of earnings reports from major U.S. companies also kept the stock market generally mixed.

-Walt Disney Co. jumped 11.5% after reporting profit for the latest quarter that was higher than analysts expected.
+The Walt Disney Company. jumped 11.5% after reporting profit for the latest quarter that was higher than analysts expected.
 It has benefited from cost reductions and growth in its theme parks.

 Ralph Lauren was another winner, rising 16.8% after its profits and revenue beat Wall Street forecasts.
 It said it recorded strong holiday sales around the world, led by Asia.